Cupbwirb/M295/README.md

 ## MySql Database

 There are 2 Tables.
-One is the 'Tierart' table which already has all the types added to this table and the other Table is the 'Tier' table which you can add new animals or delete animals when they are no longer in the animals shelter.
+One is the 'Tierart' table which already has all the types of animals added to the table and the other Table is the 'Tier' table which you can add new animals, update existing animals or delete animals when they are no longer in the animals shelter.

 ```sql